 "91V" indicates the load and speed rating of the tire.
-The maximum pressure, as I understand it, is the maximum safe gauge pressure when the tire is "cold," or about 70 degrees F, give or take 10 degrees.
+The maximum pressure, as I understand it, is the maximum safe gauge pressure when the tire is "cold."
+Cold is actually meant to be the ambient temperature, or the temperature of the outside air, and the air in the tire without doing any driving.
 Tire pressure changes with temperature, but not a lot.
 If the pressure is set to 35 psi at 70 degrees F, then the pressure will be 34.1 psi at 60 degrees and 35.9 psi at 80 degrees.
-So, a good rule of thumb would be to increase tire pressure setting by 1 psi for every 10 degrees F above 70 F, and set the pressure 1 psi lower for every 10 degrees below 70 degrees F.
+So, a good rule of thumb would be to decrease the tire pressure setting by 1 psi for every 10 degrees F that the outside (ambient) air may become warmer when driving.